The Physics of the Climate Response to Doubling CO2

 This is roughly equivalent to the Fin calculation above, confirming that without the influence of greenhouse gases, the Earth's temperature would be stable at about 255 K.

-Second, we can combine the Stefan-Boltzmann equation with its derivative[4].
-If we do that with the Earth's current temperature (288 K) we get a very similar result:
+This is essentially the same calculation as combining the Stefan-Boltzmann equation with its derivative[4].
+If we do that with the Earth's current temperature (288 K) we essentially the same result:

 ΔT/T = (1/4)*ΔFco2/Fin, so